 Imagine the Lake District National Park as a clock face, centred on The Under Helm Sycamore near Grasmere, with 12 hourly segments of 30-degrees each.
 We’ll move round the area month by month with a series of walks and a wild camp on each transect line.
 And each month we delve into an issue that’s part of the fabric of this place, and is relevant in many other areas: the issues include soil, water, trees, communities, tourism and farming – and met specialists to deepen our understanding.
 HERE’S THE PLAN

 The land is a canvas, loved, celebrated, used and altered.
 The Lake District has inspired writers and artists for centuries, people who not only celebrate the place, but reflect on it to pose pressing questions.
 Each month in 2019 we’ll place our CANVAS outside, just for a few hours.
-The slow reveal of words offer up a prompt for an alternative way of looking and seeing, and trigger questions and further thoughts.
-The canvas will also feed into new poetry.
-WATCH ITS PROGRESS
+The slow reveal of words offers a prompt for an alternative way of looking and seeing, and triggers questions and new poetry, and conversations with passers-by.
+SEE THE SET OF TWELVE CANASES.

 What matters to you about green and open space?
 Join hundreds of others to share your thoughts through the growing map HERE.